Another 10% discount for everyone? Let Vincent do better.

 Disadvantages:

-• Steeper learning curve for setting up campaigns.
+• Steeper learning curve to set up campaigns.

-Comparison of best loyalty management software for local business
+The best loyalty software for small and local businesses

 17. Glue Loyalty